danieleteti/delphimvcframework/README.md

   * Mapper (convert JSON in Object and back, !ObjectList in !JSONArray and back, !DataSets in JSONArray or !ObjectList and back)
   * LuaDelphiBinding (integrate Lua script into Delphi native code)
-  * [eLuaTextFilter eLua] (convert eLua into plain Lua executable script just like PHP or JSP)
+  * eLua (convert eLua into plain Lua executable script just like PHP or JSP)

 ##Samples and documentation
 DMVCFramework is provided with a lot of examples focused on specific functionality.